deyaa-alakshar/sample-ecommerce/README.md

 Encapsulate reusable logic for common tasks, promoting code modularity.
 Improve code readability and maintainability.
 By incorporating React Query and custom hooks, this project could achieve even greater levels of performance, scalability, and user-friendliness.

+Note :
+To access the admin panle you should use this username and password

+username: admin@admin
+password: admin@admin